Capital Conference Program-Friday, June 27, 2025

 -

+Session 247.
 The Meisner Technique: Living Truthfully Under Imaginary Circumstances.
 Room Zlotnik Ballroom 4This engaging, on-your-feet workshop introduces theatre educators to the foundational tools of the Meisner Technique—an approach rooted in living truthfully under imaginary circumstances.
 Designed for beginners, the session focuses on The Repetition Game, Meisner’s signature exercise that sharpens the actor’s focus, presence, and ability to respond honestly in the moment.
 Dr. Jeff Day, Texas Tech University.

 Join this award winning 2A Director on an in-depth look at how to build a successful OAP program with little to no resources or support.
 This workshop is open to all classifications and highly recommended for smaller schools.
 Please join the discussion with an open mind and a willingness to change.
-Gary Brister, Sponsor Excellence Award Winner 2025, Hico ISD - Scripted in Advance.
+Gary Brister, Sponsor Excellence Award Winner 2025, Hico ISD. - Session 245.
+Scripted in Advance.
 Room Comal

 This student-centered workshop is designed to help your students create and develop ideas for short films.
 Participants will learn how to move from the dream phase to actual production.
 Ideal for those looking to enter the UIL Film Contest but unsure where to start, this session offers practical guidance and inspiration.
 You will need something to write with to start brainstorming!
 Rodrigo Sanchez, Midland College.